AdaCore/learn/content/courses/advanced-ada/parts/resource_management/limited_types.rst

 doesn't affect the :ada:`Rec_Derived` type |mdash| as we can verify with the compilation error in the :ada:`Test_Limitedness` procedure.

-Note, however, that a derived type becomes nonlimited in the private part or the body of a child package if it isn't explicitly limited.
-For example, because we're declaring :ada:`Rec_Derived` as :ada:`is new Rec` in the child package (:ada:`Simple_Recs.Ext`), we're saying that :ada:`Rec_Derived` is limited *outside* this package, but nonlimited in the :ada:`Simple_Recs.Ext` package.
+Note, however, that a derived type becomes nonlimited in the **private part or the body** of a child package if it isn't explicitly limited.
+In this sense, the derived type inherits the *non-limitedness* of the parent's full view.
+For example, because we're declaring :ada:`Rec_Derived` as :ada:`is new Rec` in the child package (:ada:`Simple_Recs.Ext`), we're saying that :ada:`Rec_Derived` is limited *outside* this package, but nonlimited in the private part and body of the :ada:`Simple_Recs.Ext` package.
 We can verify this by copying the code from the :ada:`Test_Limitedness` procedure to a new procedure in the body of the :ada:`Simple_Recs.Ext` package:

 .. code:: ada run_button project=Courses.Advanced_Ada.Resource_Management.Limited_Types.Deriving_From_Limited_Types.Derived_Limited_Private_Type